Kimutai01/Kimutai01/README.md

 #### Hey 👋 I'm Kiprotich Kimutai a fullstack developer, who is passionate about making open-source more accessible and creating technology to solve problems 😎.
-The technologies i enjoy working with include Python, Javascript, Django, Flask, Angular .
-I'm also interested in learning new things like APIs, CI/CD, Docker, React, Ruby and Databases.
+The technologies i enjoy working with include Python, Javascript, React, Ruby, Nextjs, Ruby on Rails and Rspec.
 I'm also a linux enthusiast 😆.
 I'm open for any opportunities.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Kimutai01 &label=Profile%20views&color=0e75b6&style=flat" alt="kimutai" /> </p>